Skip to content

 daqiri_init_from_yaml_file(const std::string &yaml_path) Initialize from a YAML file path.

-shutdown() Stop DAQIRI and release manager-owned resources.
+shutdown() Stop DAQIRI and release engine-owned resources.

-print_stats() Print manager/backend statistics.
+print_stats() Print engine statistics.

 Burst Metadata